I’ve been making money online since I was 16 years old.

 Swagbucks (considered one of the top sites in the industry.
 You’ll get paid for taking surveys and also other easy things, such as surfing the net, watching ads or playing games.
 Free $5 bonus just for signing up!)

-American Consumer Opinion (this is my favourite and is very active and global – I get multiple offers per week.
+American Consumer Opinion (this is very active and global – I get multiple offers per week.
 Only gripe is that payouts can take a while to clear).

 Survey Junkie (another that comes highly recommended.
 Geo restricted to US, UK, Australia and Canada).